Is there any restaurateur who doesn't want to increase restaurant sales or discover how to make a restaurant better?

 - Provide superior service.
 Being a good restaurant isn't enough to increase sales.
 You need to be stellar.
 Happy customers tell their friends, but unhappy customers tell everyone.
 Showing that you care sets you apart and builds your reputation.

 - Know your customers.
 Your customers are the key to your success.
 Don't try to force them to like your offerings, offer what they already like.
 It's easier to sell more to customers who want what you have.
+You should also run a swot analysis for restaurant to find areas where your competitors are better serving their customers.

 - Train staff properly.
 If your staff doesn't know how to sell your product, keep a clean restaurant, or calm unhappy customers you won't see growth.
 Training makes your restaurant more professional and capable of giving customers the experience they want.